lgulliver/lgulliver.github.io/_posts/2020-08-31-deploy-storage-account-static-site-terraform-azure-devops.md

 To achieve this, I'm going to use the stages capability in Azure DevOps YAML.

-A basic setup could look something a little like this:
+A basic setup of stages could look something a little like this:

 ```yaml
 stages: